 In addition to fines and possible jail time, a judge has the discretion to suspend an offender's license for Reckless Operation.
 Additionally, the BMV assesses 2 to 4 points for Reckless Operation offenses.

-RECKLESS OPERATION possible penalties:
+Reckless possible penalties:

-- M3 (misdemeanor of the third degree)
+M3 (misdemeanor of the third degree)

-- M4 (misdemeanor of the fourth degree)
+M4 (misdemeanor of the fourth degree)

-- MM (minor misdemeanor)
+MM (minor misdemeanor)

+Have you been charged with a reckless operation offense?
 Contact The Stavroff Law Firm today to learn about your rights and begin building your defense.